-Based on a review of the existing site conditions, topography, soil boring logs, sampling information, and analytical data, exposure pathways appear limited to direct contact of onsite wildlife species with the broken pavement/concrete areas, surface contact and burrowing.
+Based on a review of the existing site conditions, topography, soil boring logs, sampling information, and analytical data, exposure pathways appear limited to direct contact of onsite wildlife species with the limited broken pavement/concrete areas.
 The presence of blacktop and concrete essentially act as a barrier to burrowing and potential ingestion of contaminated grit.
 The lack of any aquatic resources on site also limits the potential exposure pathways to any aquatic species.